๐Ÿ’€Anatomy and Physiology I

 3. A patient has a superficial wound that doesn't bleed.
 Which layer(s) were damaged, and what structural feature explains the lack of bleeding?

-4. If an FRQ asks you to trace a keratinocyte's journey from "birth" to shedding, which five structures would you name in order, and what key change occurs at each stage?
+4. Trace a keratinocyte's journey from "birth" to shedding.
+Name the five strata in order and identify the key change that occurs at each stage.

 5. Which skin layer would be most affected by a condition that impairs lipid secretion, and how would barrier function change as a result?